ackermanir/tixbay/README.md

 ### added by Terence (10/22/2012)

-* 1. make sure you login in heroku
+* make sure you login in heroku

 	$ heroku login

-* 2. you have your heroku remote origin
+* you have your heroku remote origin

 	$ heroku git:remote -a tixbay

-* 3. deploy to heroku
+* deploy to heroku

-	$ git push heroku <branch>:master
+	$ git push heroku [branch]:master

-* 4. if it is a fresh deploy
+* if it is a fresh deploy

 	$ heroku run rake db:migrate

-* 5. if you want to drop the database
+* if you want to drop the database

 	$ heroku pg:reset HEROKU_POSTGRESQL_YELLOW --confirm tixbay